AlaryVanEeckhout/Mega_Man_ZX_Editor/UserManual.md

 There are two ways to export a file:
 1. Right-click on the file in the list, and click on "Export \<name\>".
-2. Once the file is open, go in the File menu and click on "Export..."
+2. Once the file is selected/open, go in the File menu and click on "Export..."

 A dialog will pop-up, prompting you to choose the location to save.